-- Women breastfeeding with breast implants have an increased risk of mastitis
+Women with breast implants have an increased risk of developing mastitis infections.

 Sometimes the area where the lump has been removed might become hard and painful, some of the breast tissue might have been severed during surgery, but the rest of the breast tissue will usually not be affected.

-Most times mom has only one breast that has had a lumpectomy surgery done, and can breastfeed with the remaining unaffected breast tissue.
-Ask your surgeon to cut as few ducts as possible during surgery because of your desire to breastfeed.
+Most times a mother has only one breast operated on and can breastfeed with the remaining unaffected breast tissue.
+Ask your surgeon to cut as few ducts as possible during surgery, and express your desire to breastfeed.

-With a breast mastopexy only the old skin is removed, the underlying tissue is not altered as a result it does not cause any complications or problems with breastfeeding unless the nipple has been completely removed.
+During a breast mastopexy, only the old skin is removed, the underlying tissue is usually not altered; as a result, it does not cause any complications or problems, unless the nipple has been completely removed.

-Breast feeding after surgery is possible, if you have had breast surgery and are worried about whether you will be able to breastfeed or not you should talk to a lactation consultant.
-If you are planning to get surgery done it would be best to talk to your surgeon about ways of doing the surgery that will protect as much breast tissue as possible.
+should talk to a lactation consultant.
+If you are planning to get the surgery done, it would be best to speak with your surgeon about ways protecting as much breast tissue as possible.